The Primary Experience

 Parents of Primary students soon become familiar with the sometimes exotic-sounding names of classroom lessons and materials, which were designed by Maria Montessori and continue to be used today.
 Parents also become accustomed to hearing classroom activities described as "work" — a term used not to connote drudgery or chores, but to give value to the children's undertakings and accomplishments.

-The Primary School Day
+The traditional Primary School Day

 Omni's three year Primary program serves students ages three through six.
 In the mornings, children work in the classroom and garden, prepare and share snack, and work on their chosen lessons.
 The morning concludes with outdoor playtime on our Primary playground.
-Around age five, students transition to the Extended-Day program.
-Children in the extended day program return to their classroom after playtime for lunch.
+Around age five, students transition to the Extended Day program.
+Children in the Extended Day program return to their classroom after playtime for lunch.
 The afternoon is filled with individual work, as well as more dynamic small group lessons and games.

 The Children’s Nest